Green-Software-Foundation/if/src/if-run/builtins/subtract/README.md

 `input-parameters`: an array of strings.
 Each string should match an existing key in the `inputs` array `output-parameter`: a string defining the name to use to add the result of the diff to the output array.

+### Plugin parameter metadata

+The `parameter-metadata` section contains information about `description` and `unit` of the parameters of the inputs and outputs

+- `inputs`: describe parameters of the `input-parameters` of the global config.
+Each parameter has the following attributes:

+  - `description`: description of the parameter
+  - `unit`: unit of the parameter

+- `outputs`: describe the parameter of the `output-parameter` of the global config.
+The parameter has the following attributes:
+  - `description`: description of the parameter
+  - `unit`: unit of the parameter

 ### Inputs

 All of `input-parameters` must be available in the input array.